chandru89new/Vue-Design-Patterns-Book/02-creating-components-made-easy.md

 ```

 Don't worry if the syntax looks unfamiliar or convoluted.
 It will take you just a few minutes to understand this.

+But do notice that in the `<script>` block, we've almost gotten rid of everything.

 ## Use Case / Example